ODNZSL/nzsl-online/README.md

   * Commit your changes
   * Push to your remote branch.
 For example `git push origin <your feature branch>`
   * Ensure all changes to existing functionality and additions of new functionality have tests
-  * Create a new pull request
+  * Create a new pull request to the ODNZSL Staging branch.
+  * If you are not sure on any of the steps please do not hesitate to ask.
+  * The PR process requires that 2 reviewers must approve before the PR progresses.
+  * [Waffle](https://waffle.io) is used for project management.
+Contributors sign in with your github username.

 ## Running the tests